-Solution: Ensure that the built-in audio device is configured correctly.
+Solution: Make sure that the built-in audio device is configured correctly.

-- 1. Go to Control Panel. - Click Hardware and Sound. - Click Device Manager.
+- 1. Open Control Panel. - 2.
+Click Hardware and Sound. - 3.
+Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 Double-click Sound, video and game controllers. - 5.
-Make sure that the Conexant HD Audio driver is enabled and configured correctly. - Problem: Recordings made using the microphone input are not loud enough.
+Make sure that the following device is enabled and configured correctly: - Conexant CX20672 SmartAudio HD

+• Problem: Recordings made using the microphone input are not loud enough.

-Solution: Ensure that the Microphone Boost function is turned on and set by doing the following:
+Solution: Make sure that the Microphone Boost function is turned on and set by doing the following:

-- 1. Go to Control Panel.
+- 1. Open Control Panel.

 - 2. Click Hardware and Sound.

 - 3. Click Sound.

 - 4. Click the Recording tab in the Sound window.

-- 5. Select Microphone, and click the Properties button. - 6.
-Click the Levels tab, and move the Microphone Boost slider upwards. - 7.
-Click OK.
+- 5. Select Microphone, and click the Properties button.

+- 6. Click the Levels tab, and move the Microphone Boost slider upwards.

+- 7. Click OK.